-Grab our FREE North Dakota residential sublease agreement sample and read further about subletting laws in North Dakota, required disclosures, optional addendums and what other North Dakota landlord tenant laws apply to residential sublease agreements.
+Grab our free sample or generate an official North Dakota sublease agreement for residential use.
+Read further about subletting laws in North Dakota, required disclosures, optional addendums and what other North Dakota landlord tenant laws apply to residential sublease agreements.

 Click here to view/download the direct PDF file.

 A sublease agreement is a rental agreement that is used when the original tenant needs to move away from the area for a period of their lease.
 In this situation, the new tenant will become the sub-lessee, and the original tenant will take over the role of sub-lessor, which will effectively make them the landlord in the agreement.
 The original tenant will still be responsible for the terms of the lease, and the sub-lessee will have all of the same rights that were agreed upon in the original lease.
 This type of arrangement will keep the tenant from breaking the lease, and even though the landlord will have a new tenant for the duration, they will still get the rent that they were promised.

 In the state of North Dakota, there are no specific subletting laws that tenants will need to abide by when they consider this type of agreement.
 The landlord will not be permitted to deny the subleasing of the property unless it is included in the original lease document.
 It is important to always make sure that the landlord knows about any intent to sublet the property that is rented, so before looking for a tenant, make sure to send a written notice to the landlord by way of certified mail so that receipt of the document can be tracked.
 Some landlords may wish to be part of the process, so they may need to provide their consent on the sublease agreement that is written.

 What to Include in a North Dakota Sublease Agreement

 - The names and contact information for the sub-lessor and the sub-lessee.

 - The period of time when the sublease agreement will be active, and whether or not the time in the unit can be extended.

 - The amount of rent that the sub-lessee needs to pay each month, and where it should be delivered.